rProsia8/Expense-Tracker/README.md

 # Expense Tracker Application

-A full-stack expense tracking application with a modern React frontend and FastAPI backend.
 This application helps users track, categorize, and visualize their personal expenses.

 ## Features